bnhwa/GenerativeArt/Readme.md

 This project involves running 2 programs on a raspberry pi on boot:

-1. The generation of a dynamic wallpaper on an external monitor using Processing.
+1. The generation of a dynamic wallpaper on an external monitor using Processing, which the and displays the time based on a user search.
 The wallpaper procedurally generates realistic trees in a watercolor style as well as mountains.
 The leaves continue to change color every few seconds.
+The wallpaper's background is dependent on the area of interest the user searched for.
-2. Python program connecting to the webAPI of timezonedb, displaying Japan time akin to a watch on a Freenove 8 RGB LED Module.
+2. Python program connecting to the webAPI of timezonedb, displaying the searched location  akin to a watch on a Freenove 8 RGB LED Module.